maxdiluca/virtualrealitylab/content/authors/Susan_Min_Li/_index.md

 ---
 # Display name
-title: Ciel Xu
+title: Susan Min Li

 # Username (this should match the folder name)
 authors:
-- Ciel_Xu
+- Susan_Min_Li

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role:  Volunteer Research Assistant
+role:  Researchers

 # Organizations/Affiliations
 organizations: